bluefeet/Config-Locale/README.md

         identity => ['db', '1', 'qa'],
     );

-The following configuration files will be looked for (listed from least specific to most):
+The following configuration stems will be looked for (listed from least specific to most):

     default
     all.all.qa